Steve Sailer

 Laufey is a high class pop star who works jazz and classical into her repertoire.
 Most of her songs are not Brazilian.

 But this one got me thinking about Brazilian popular music.
 Like America, Brazil is a huge country with European and African musical traditions that blend nicely.
-Not surprisingly, Brazilians love Brazilian pop.
+Not surprisingly, Brazilians love Brazilian pop, as well they should.

 (Although when I landed at the Rio airport in 1978, the first song I heard welcoming the world to Brazil was the cover of “Do the Loco-motion,” by Grand Funk Railroad, Homer Simpson’s favorite band.)